 I’m hustling through the Spanish countryside getting a back massage, attacking roundabouts with gusto in a car that can sprint from 0-60 mph in less than 5.0 seconds, and my passenger is sound asleep.
 This car does just about everything well.
 It’s quiet, fast, smooth, spacious, and luxurious.
 While the car it’s replacing is still quite competitive, this one is clearly a leap forward.

 I’m in the 2019 Audi A8 60 TFSI, the V-8-powered, 460-horsepower version of Audi’s flagship that will likely arrive a few months after the V-6 version.
 It’s a technological tour de force and it doesn’t even have all of the goodies that Audi will eventually bring to the table.

 Vorsprung durch technik

-So, what enables one car to offer so much capability?
-As Audi would tell say, it’s vorsprung durch technik, or advancement through technology.
+What enables one car to offer so much capability?
+As Audi would say, it’s vorsprung durch technik, or advancement through technology.

-Let’s start with the structure and chassis.
+It starts with the structure and chassis.
 The A8 no longer uses an aluminum spaceframe (truth be told, it was always steel and aluminum).
-Audi is now employing a multi-media approach that chooses the right material for the right job.
+Audi now employs a multi-media approach.
 The structure is a combination of high-strength steel, aluminum, magnesium, and even carbon-fiber-reinforced plastic.
-Through the smart use of these materials, the new structure has 24 percent more structural rigidity than the outgoing spaceframe, and it weighs less, though Audi isn’t saying how much.
-The aluminum content is up to 58 percent, and the carbon fiber and magnesium help cut weight, too.
+Through the smart use of these materials, the new structure has 24 percent more structural rigidity than the outgoing spaceframe, and it weighs less, too, though Audi isn’t saying how much.
+The aluminum content is up to 58 percent, and the carbon fiber and magnesium also help cut weight.

 2019 Audi A8